Are you an online mama? Do you lead your mommy friends in social media usage? How often do you use social media in a given day?

 The litany of comparisons is endless.
 If these comparisons go on without question, it can start to seem like the rest of the world is perfect.
 Becoming a mother is a journey that comes with much uncertainty.
 It is quite natural to look to our peers for guidance and a frame of reference that tells us whether we are doing a good job.
 Unfortunately, in this age of social media, what we see is not reality.
 What we are seeing is just a snapshot of a very complex reality full of failures and successes.

-Lately, I have seen a backlash against this faux-perfection.
+I have seen a backlash against this faux-perfection.
 Google “Pinterest Fail” and you’ll find mocking — and sometimes hilarious — examples of those who missed the mark on making the perfect cupcake, among other things.
 Sure, I can find several of my Facebook friends willing to poke fun at themselves with a post about some debacle they created.
 However, the reality is that day after day I see women in my office who may intellectually understand that social media is not reality, but emotionally feel like failures and dismiss this fact.

 Let’s add on the fact that the information out there about parenting is utterly overwhelming.
 Here are the titles of two articles that popped up when searching on Google about baby and sleep: “Help Baby Sleep Through the Night” is followed by “Why Your Newborn Should NOT be Sleeping Through the Night.”
 Worrying about your baby’s sleep patterns is a common issue among new parents.
 Seeing this contradictory information can instill much insecurity.

 So, how can we guard against social media faux-perfection and contradictory parenting information overload?
 First, I want to say that social media and the internet are not all bad and can be very useful to women struggling with postpartum depression or anxiety or those who are just insecure in their new role.
-There are wonderful online resources and support communities such as Postpartum Progress and the blog at the MGH Center for Women’s Health that work hard at providing balanced information.
+There are wonderful online resources and support communities such as Postpartum Support International and the blog at the MGH Center for Women’s Health that work hard at providing balanced information.

 I encourage my clients to take a break from social media if they find themselves comparing a lot and feeling inadequate.
 It does not have to be long break.